kidofcubes/MineStudio/docs/source/simulator/design-principles.md

     We can use callbacks to do some cleanup work before the environment is closed.
 For example, we can save the trajectories or doing some logging.
     ```

+- `render`: This method is called when the environment is rendered.
+It returns the rendered image.
+    The `render` method code looks like this:
+    ```python
+    def render(self) -> None:
+        image = self.obs['image']
+        for callback in self.callbacks:
+            image = callback.before_render(self, image)
+        for callback in self.callbacks:
+            image = callback.after_render(self, image)
+        return image
+    ```

+    ```{hint}
+    We can use callbacks to preprocess the rendering before it is returned to the agent.
+For example, we can resize the image or add some overlays.
+    The MineStudio online component will use this method to visualize the agent's behavior during training.
+    ```

 ## Callbacks

 Callbacks are used to customize the environment.
 All the callbacks are optional, and you can use them in any combination.